 How do you buy life insurance?

 Guardian offers term life insurance quotes on their website to help you start the process.
 After that, you can connect with a local agent who can guide you through the process.
-The life insurance application process typically includes an interview with the company and a medical exam.
+Note that the quote you receive on the website might not match exactly with your final premium rate, which will have your medical exam data factored in, as well as other information gathered by your agent.